miublue/merda/README.md

 # Merda

-Tiny interpreter in ~300 lines of code, made as a little exercise.
+Tiny interpreter in ~400 lines of code, made as a little exercise.
 Merda literally means `shit`, reflecting the quality of the code.

+This branch has a separate parser, and a tree-walking interpreter, thus adding an extra ~100 lines of code.

 ## Compiling